oneapi-src/oneDNN/doc/mainpage.md

 networks covering a wide range of applications, including image recognition, object detection, semantic segmentation, neural machine translation, and speech recognition.
-The table below summarizes the list of supported functions and their variants.
+The tables below summarize the list of supported functions and their variants for CPU and GPU.

+## CPU support

 | Primitive class   | Primitive                | fp32 training | fp32 inference | int8 inference |
 | :---------------- | :----------------------- | :-----------: | :------------: | :------------: |